colpal/actions-pr-comment/README.md

 | `append`  | Adds the new comment body to the end of an existing comment, separated by a timestamp.
 If no existing comment is found, creates a new one. |
 | `none`    | Does not create a new comment or update existing comments after the initial one.
 Will create the initial comment when no matching `comment-id` is found, but will not perform any updates after. |

-## On-Resolution-Hide
-This flag controls whether successful comments are hidden automatically.
-When set to `"true"`:

-- If `conclusion` is `success`, the comment is hidden.
-  - If `conclusion` is `success` and it's the **first** comment, then the comment is not created at all.
-- If updating a previous comment with `failure` or `neutral`, it will be hidden after update.
-- If a future comment is no longer `success`, it will update and unhide itself according to `update-mode`.
-- Hidden comments remain up-to-date, so if you unhide them, the content is correct.

 ## Logging
 Set `verbose-logging: true` to enable detailed logs for debugging.